 Parents of children already on the waiting list will be contacted every September to establish their wish to remain on the list.
-The school will request that updated sections of the Supplementary Information Form and any other documentation relevant to the application be provided in order to assist with the ranking of the waiting list as places become available.
+The school will request documentation relevant to the application to be provided in order to assist with the ranking of the waiting list as places become available.